3rdfloorTom/bashEM/README.md

 I have tried to group them to fit their application in handling files from different EM-related software packages. <br/> Almost all of these scripts invoke an IMOD function call, so it is best to have those on the PATH. <br/>
-Metadata parsing is generally performed with just awk/shell commands. <br/>
+File parsing is generally performed with just AWK/sed/shell commands. <br/>
 Plotting scripts typically use gnuplot and Eye of Gnome for display. <br/>
+Additional dependencies will be explicitly stated in the usage for each script. <br/>

 ## Abbreviations list
 - dyn	-	Dynamo